It’s one of the most mesmerizing paintings ever created, and in this post, you’ll discover the ultimate list of facts about Girl With a Pearl Earring.

-In 2014, he raised some doubts and made the suggestion that the earring was actually made of polished tin or even silver.
+In 2014, he raised some doubts and suggested that the earring was made of polished tin or even silver.
 He bases his conclusion on the reflection that the earring makes, something that doesn’t seem possible if it’s, in fact, a pearl, which contains multiple layers of calcite resulting in the typical soft-white shine of it.

-10. Did Vermeer’s daughter painted pearl earrings as well?
+10. Did Vermeer’s daughter paint pearl earrings as well?

 According to Benjamin Binstock, Maria Vermeer was much more than the model of the most famous painting of her father.

-he claims that she’s actually responsible for creating paintings herself, and was actually responsible for painting 1/5 of the paintings that are being attributed to her father.
+he claims that she’s responsible for creating paintings herself, and was responsible for painting 1/5 of the paintings that are being attributed to her father.